allenjedb/allenjedb.github.io/_posts/2022-07-27-NoName-Writeup.md

 ![superadmin](\assets\images\noname-pg\2022-07-27-15-41-18.png)

-- Intercepting the request with burp we can see two parameters `pinger` and `submitt`. `pinger` looks really interesting and is screaming command injection :p
+Intercepting the request with burp we can see two parameters `pinger` and `submitt`. `pinger` looks really interesting and is screaming command injection :p

 ![](\assets\images\noname-pg\2022-07-27-15-42-17.png)

-- Trying command injection with `sleep` command.
-    - I tried `;` and `&` but did not work, while trying `|` worked
+Trying command injection with `sleep` command.
+I tried `;` and `&` but did not work, while trying `|` worked

 ![](\assets\images\noname-pg\2022-07-27-15-43-36.png)

-- As we can see from the bottom of the screenshot we were able to successfully inject the `sleep` command resulting for a 5 second delay in the response.
-    - As we have confirmed the command injection vulnerability we can now try some basic [reverse shell payload](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).
+As we can see from the bottom of the screenshot we were able to successfully inject the `sleep` command resulting for a 5 second delay in the response.
+Now that we have confirmed the command injection vulnerability we can now try some basic [reverse shell payload](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).
 I tried the bash, nc, and python payloads but nothing worked.
-    - I also tried `ls`, `pwd`, and `cat /etc/passwd` but it also did not return anything, so I tried `cat superadmin.php` and the response returned the following:
+I also tried `ls`, `pwd`, and `cat /etc/passwd` but it also did not return anything, so I tried `cat superadmin.php` and the response returned the following:

 ```php
 <?php